 Customer Support – Very Helpful!

-I love how Elitebet lists the names of their employees who work with customers.
+I love how Elitebet lists the names of its employees who work with customers.
 It gives me the feeling like I’m betting with a small, family-owned bookmaker that sincerely cares about its customers.
 If you find yourself in a problem, send an email or pick up the phone.
 Daniel, David, Jeff, Nick and Matt will be there to help you!
 The only problem here is the lack of live chat.
-That’s by far my favourite way to contact the customer support, so I hope they’ll add it anytime soon.
+That’s, by far, my favourite way to contact customer support, so I hope they’ll add it anytime soon.

 - Phone number: 02 9571 0050

 - Email: [email protected]

 Yes, Elitebet is a very safe online bookmaker.
 They hold a NSW betting license, which means that this operator has fulfilled all of the highest security and fairness requirements.
 Both Elitebet and its founder David Dwyer have a great track record.
 They are reliable bookmakers I fully trust.

 One more important thing to mention is that Elitebet features all of the usual tools that can help you gamble responsibly.
 It includes Deposit Limits, Self-Exclusion and so on.
 These tools can be very handy, so don’t hesitate to use them when needed.
 You’ll also find the number of Gambling Help Online in the footer or every page.
 In case you or someone you know are experiencing gambling problems, feel free to give them a call.

 Final Verdict – Great for Casual Bettors

 Elitebet is a solid bookmaker.
 However, you can tell from the betting offer that they are one of the smaller operators.
 They don’t have a flashy site or an array of special features, such as live streaming.